mkrdip/related-posts-widget/readme.txt

 = 1.0.8 - Juli 07 2016 =
 * Add option change excerpt 'more' text.
+* Title show and link to all referenced categories
+* Placeholder in the title gets (show and link) all referenced categories

 = 1.0.7 - June 26 2016 =
 * Show all assigned categories